SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - `REPP-Roid`: If the authorization info, is linked to a database object, the client MAY use this header for the Repository Object IDentifier (ROID), as described in [@!RFC5730, section 4.2].
   <!-- TODO issue #33 : use header for simple auth token -->

 - `Accept-Language`:  This header is equivalent to the "lang" element of the EPP Login command.
 The server MUST support the use of HTTP Accept-Language header by clients.
 The client MAY issue a Hello request to discover the languages supported by the server.
 Multiple servers in a load-balanced environment SHOULD reply with consistent "lang" elements in the Greeting response.
 The value of the Accept-Language header MUST match 1 of the languages from the Greeting.
-When the server receives a request using an unsupported langauge, the server MUST respond using the default language configured for the server, as required in [@!RFC5730, section 2.9.1.1]
+When the server receives a request using an unsupported language, the server MUST respond using the default language configured for the server, as required in [@!RFC5730, section 2.9.1.1]

 - `Connection`: If the server uses HTTP/1.1 or lower, the CLIENT MAY choose to use this header to request the server to keep op the TCT-connection.
 The client MUST not use this header when the server uses HTTP/2 [@!RFC9113, section 8.2.2] or HTTP/3 [@!RFC9113, section 4.2]
   <!--TODO ISSUE 11: How to handle connections -->